When to visit the vet?

 Diagnosis

-Chest X-rays may be necessary to determine the extent of fluid accumulation in the lungs and to identify other possible complications.
-Blood tests can also be performed to check the oxygen and carbon dioxide levels in the blood.
+Chest X-rays may be necessary to determine the extent of fluid accumulation in the lungs and to identify other potential complications.
+Blood tests may also be performed to check oxygen and carbon dioxide levels in the blood.

 Therapy